Mihaela Rădulescu

-Mihaela Rădulescu (born 3 August 1969) is a Romanian businesswoman, television host and producer, expert in humanitarian campaigns, social activist, bestseller author, and columnist.
-She is also a goodwill ambassador for United Way Worldwide, Hospice House of Hope, and Save the Children.
-She created her own foundation, Fundația Ayan, exclusively dedicated to helping children.

-She is well-known for hosting the long-running TV show "Duminica în familie" on Antena 1 for ten years, for her numerous roles as a TV show hostess and producer for programs like Lucky Star, Gala, Punem Pariu că-i vara, Ferma, and Uite cine dansează (Pro TV).
+Mihaela Rădulescu (born 3 August 1969) is a Romanian businesswoman, television host and producer, social activist, bestselling author, and columnist.
+She is also a goodwill ambassador for United Way Worldwide, Hospice House of Hope, and Save the Children and the founder of the charitable children's assistance foundation Fundația Ayan.
+She has hosted the TV show "Duminica în familie" on Antena 1 since 2000, and has hosted or produced programs including Lucky Star, Gala, Punem Pariu că-i vara, Ferma, and Uite cine dansează (Pro TV).

 Career

-When she was born, Rădulescu's parents were still students; later they became teachers.
-She and her brother, Florin, were raised by their grandparents.

-Rădulescu attended courses in no less than three faculties, but did not get a bachelor's degree.
-She was a student at the National Academy of Physical Education and Sports for three years, in philology and foreign languages for two years, and for three years she attended the courses at the Faculty of Psychology.

-Rădulescu started her career as soon as she moved to Bucharest.
-She was an instructor of aerobic and fitness gymnastics, a taxi driver (when she was a student), secretary in the first post-revolution government, referent at the Office of Foreign Relations and Protocol of the Senate, head of the cabinet at the Romanian Senate, director of the International Festival Dakino for three editions, and director and co-organizer of two editions of the elite international model show, "Look of the Year".
+Rădulescu started her career upon moving to Bucharest.
+She worked as an instructor of aerobic and fitness gymnastics, a taxi driver (when she was a student), a secretary in the first post-revolution government, a referent at the Office of Foreign Relations and Protocol of the Senate, the head of the cabinet at the Romanian Senate, the director of the International Festival Dakino for three editions, and the director and co-organizer of two editions of the elite international model show, "Look of the Year".

-Rădulescu began a very successful career as a TV host and TV producer, becoming number 1 in Romania - "Duminica in familie" (Sunday in the family) at Antena 1, "Your Lucky Star" at Pro TV.
-She was the first female journalist to make war documentaries in Iraq and Afghanistan, in 2005-2006.
+Rădulescu began a career as a TV host and producer, becoming number 1 in Romania - "Duminica in familie" (Sunday in the family) at Antena 1, and "Your Lucky Star" at Pro TV.
+She was the first female journalist to make war documentaries in Iraq and Afghanistan, in 2005 and 2006.
 During her career, Rădulescu has worked for Tele7ABC, Pro TV, Antena 1, and B1 TV.

 Rădulescu served as a jury member on Romania's Got Talent at Pro TV, for six years.
 She has also been a host for "Dancing with the Stars" on Pro TV.
 Since 2017, she has been host of The Farm on Pro TV.
 In 2021 she served as a jury member on The Masked Singer on Pro TV.